Seahawks receiver DK Metcalf posts career highs in catches, yards a week after Tyler Lockett’s outburst

 That helped prove Seattle’s point that opponents can’t stop both players, and if they focus on one, the other will thrive.

 That proved true again Sunday.
 Lockett had just four receptions for 33 yards.
-But it hardly mattered with Metcalf’s outburst.
+But it hardly mattered with Metcalf’s outburst, much of which came against 49ers cornerback Emmanuel Moseley, a matchup Seattle appeared to determine going in would be pretty favorable.

 “Tyler actually told me on the field, ‘Man, we have the best duo in the league,’ ’’ Metcalf said.
 “We feed off each other very well.
 It doesn’t help (the opponents) when David (Moore) and Freddie Swain come in the game.
 They just bring that much more energy to the field.
 I just believe that we have the best and closest (position) room in the league.”